DyogenIBENS/SCORPIOS/README.md

 SCORPiOs uses a YAML configuration file to specify inputs and parameters for each run.
 An example configuration file is provided: [config_example.yaml](config_example.yaml).
 This configuration file executes SCORPiOs on toy example data located in [data/example/](data/example/), that you can use as reference for input formats.

-The only required snakemake arguments to run SCORPiOs are `--configfile` and the `--use-conda` flag.
-Optionally, you can specify the number of threads via the `--cores` option.
+The only required snakemake arguments to run SCORPiOs are `--configfile`, the `--use-conda` flag abd the `--scheduler=greedy` option.
+You also need to specify the number of threads via `--cores`.
 For more advanced options, you can look at the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/).

 To run SCORPiOs on example data:

 ```
-snakemake --configfile config_example.yaml --use-conda --cores 4
+snakemake --configfile config_example.yaml --use-conda --cores 4 --scheduler=greedy
 ```

 The following output should be generated: